juicedata/juicefs/docs/en/hadoop_java_sdk.md

 To enable each component of the Hadoop ecosystem to correctly identify JuiceFS, the following configurations are required:

 1. Place the compiled JAR file and `$JAVA_HOME/lib/tools.jar` into the `classpath` of the component.
 The installation paths of common big data platforms and components are shown in the table below.
-2. Put JuiceFS configurations into the configuration file of each Hadoop ecosystem component (usually `core-site.xml`), see [Client Configuration Parameters](#Client Configuration Parameters) for details.
+2. Put JuiceFS configurations into the configuration file of each Hadoop ecosystem component (usually `core-site.xml`), see [Client Configurations](#client-configurations) for details.

 It is recommended to place the JAR file in a fixed location, and the other locations are called it through symbolic links.

-### Big data Platforms
+### Big Data Platforms

 | Name              | Installing Paths                                             |
 | ----------------- | ------------------------------------------------------------ |